 Limit Straddling Activities

-Avoid straddling activities, such as riding bicycles, tricycles, or similar toys, for at least three weeks after surgery to help protect the incision and reduce irritation.
+Avoid straddling activities, such as riding bicycles, tricycles, ride-on toys, or similar toys, for at least three weeks after surgery unless your clinician gives a different timeline.

 These straddling activities can press on the healing area, increase discomfort, and delay recovery.